The University of New Mexico

 Web design involves creating artwork that is able to catch and hold the attention of the viewer and, in most cases, introduce and "sell" an idea, product or service.

 I've been designing and publishing web sites for clients since 2002.
 I've began instructing website design (content, art and programming) with the County of San Diego and the Grossmont Union High School District Adult Program since 2005.

 As an instructor with the County of San Diego, my students were very new to digital graphics, let alone web site programming.
 I have developed a method able to help beginners understand the value of html and CSS and how to use existing samples to create working websites.
 I feel this approach will work well in the tutoring environment, too.

-About My Writing Experience: I am not an expert at all these styles of writing, but I've established a successful career in the fields of promotional writing (advertising, publicity, public relations writing for publications, TV, radio and writing for public speakers).
-My experience also includes academic writing (Collaborative Editor for three editions of "Contemporary Advertising," the leading college textbook on advertising in North America).
-I have also created scripts for business to use in corporate videos, music videos, TV and radio ads.
-One of my journalistic writings was published in the New York Times (front page story in Section B).
+I've established a successful career in some of the fields of the writing arts: promotional writing (advertising, publicity, public relations writing for publications, TV, radio and writing for public speakers).
+My experience also includes academic writing (Collaborative Editor for three editions of "Contemporary Advertising" – the leading college textbook on advertising in North America).
+I have also created scripts for corporate videos, music videos, infomercials for TV and radio ads.
+One of my articles was published in the New York Times (front page story in Section B).

-Teaching Experience: I began my teaching career as a 7th grade public school teacher teaching English and Art.
-I have since instructed at Palomar College, the Advertising Arts College (now the Art Institute of San Diego) and with the Grossmont Union High School Adult Program and created an advertising curriculum for a trade school (Center for the Communication Arts).
+My teaching experience includes working as a 7th grade public school teacher of English and Art.
+I have since instructed at Palomar College, the Advertising Arts College (now the Art Institute of San Diego) and with the Grossmont Union High School Adult Program for eight years and I've created an advertising curriculum for an advertising arts trade school.